oracle-livelabs/oci/cd3-automation-toolkit/create-eventalarm/create-eventalarm.md

 ## Introduction

-Oracle Cloud Infrastructure services emit events, which are structured messages that indicate changes in resources.
+Oracle Cloud Infrastructure services emit Events, which are structured messages that indicate changes in resources.

 The Notifications service lets you know when something happens with your resources in Oracle Cloud Infrastructure.

-Using alarms and event rules, you can get human-readable messages through email and text messages (SMS).
+Using Alarms and Event Rules, you can get human-readable messages through email and text messages (SMS).

-Some examples of how you might use Events and notifications:
+Some examples of how you might use Events and Notifications:

-- Send a notification to a DevOps team when a database backup completes.
+- Send a Notification to a DevOps team when a database backup completes.
 - Convert files of one format to another when files are uploaded to an Object Storage bucket.

 Estimated Lab Time: 30 minutes